At this time registration for the Jonathan Pon 2-Day Memorial Ride is VERY close to capacity!

 May 17-18, 2014

-The Jonathan Pon Memorial 2-Day Ride will give you the experience of riding two days back to back and includes a night sleeping in camp with your fellow cyclists.
-Your $95 registration fee on this PosPed supported ride covers food and campsite fees.
+The Ride: The Jonathan Pon Memorial 2-Day Ride will give you the experience of riding two days back to back and includes a night sleeping in camp with your fellow cyclists.
+Your $95 registration fee on this Positive Pedalers supported ride covers food and campsite fees.
 The route covers almost 150 miles through scenic Marin and Sonoma counties, with overnight camping on the Russian River.

-We start our journey in Mill Valley and wind our way through Marin over familiar roads through Larkspur, Fairfax, Lagunitas, and Pt.
+Day One: - We start our journey in Sausalito and wind our way through Marin over familiar roads through Larkspur, Fairfax, Lagunitas, and Pt.
 Reyes, all before we break for lunch in the town of Tomales.
-From lunch we travel through Valley Ford and Bodega before heading up the Coast on Highway 1 with the Ocean to our left.
-We finish the day at Casini Ranch on the banks of the Russian River.
+From lunch we travel through Valley Ford and up and into Occidental before we finish at Casini Ranch on the banks of the Russian River.

-From Casini Ranch in Duncan Mills we take the historic Bohemian Highway towards Occidental where the Amgen Tour cyclists will be speeding across the road a few hours after we’ve passed.
-Our first stop of the morning is a brief one at the famous Wild Flour Bread Bakery in Freestone.
-From there we head to Valley Ford and then on to Petaluma where we break for lunch.
-From Petaluma we head to Novato and then on to San Rafael and the familiar towns of San Anselmo, Ross, Larkspur, Corte Madera, and Mill Valley.
+Day Two: - From Duncan Mills we take Highway 116 West towards the Coast and then down Highway 1 through Bodega Bay.
+Our first stop of the morning is in Bodega Bay and from there we head into Valley Ford for our second stop.
+We then head to Petaluma for lunch.
+From Petaluma we head to Novato and then on to San Rafael and the familiar towns of San Anselmo, Ross, Larkspur, and Corte Madera before returning to Sausalito.

 - Gear transport to and from Casini Ranch – gear is limited to one overnight bag with sleeping bag and sleeping pad;